Friendseeker/Analysis-I/# Proofs.md

 ### Proposition 4.4.5

-Note: Tao's proof is difficult to understand with my average IQ, hence this writing to fill in the gaps.

 Let $\epsilon > 0, \epsilon \in \mathbf{Q}$.
 Then, for contradiction assume no such $x$ exists.
 Then, the statement $x^2 < 2 < (x + \epsilon)^2$ is false for all nonnegative $x \in \mathbf{Q}$.
 This implies whenever $x^2 < 2$, $(x + \epsilon)^2 \leq 2$.
 (Otherwise $x^2 < 2 < (x + \epsilon)^2$ would be true).
 By Proposition 4.4.4, since $x + \epsilon \in \mathbf{Q}$, it cannot hold that $(x + \epsilon)^2 = 2$, hence it must hold that $(x + \epsilon)^2 < 2$.

 We set $x = 0$.
 Since $x^2 < 2$ and $x$ is non-negative, it holds that $(0 + \epsilon)^2 < 2$, hence $\epsilon^2 < 2$.